wowemulation-dev/.github/CODE_OF_CONDUCT.md

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

-## Our Standards
+## ✨ Our Standards - How We Roll

-Examples of behavior that contributes to a positive environment for our community include:

-* Demonstrating empathy and kindness toward other people
-* Being respectful of differing opinions, viewpoints, and experiences
-* Giving and gracefully accepting constructive feedback
-* Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
-* Focusing on what is best not just for us as individuals, but for the overall community

-Examples of unacceptable behavior include:
+### 💚 The Good Stuff - What Makes Our Community Awesome

+These behaviors make everyone smile:

+- 🤗 **Being kind and empathetic** - "Hey, I've been there too!"
+- 🌈 **Respecting different perspectives** - "That's an interesting approach!"
+- 💭 **Sharing helpful feedback** - "Have you tried X?
+It worked great for me!"
+- 🙏 **Owning our mistakes** - "My bad!
+Here's how I'll fix it."
+- 🎯 **Thinking of the community** - "How can we make this better for everyone?"
+- 🎉 **Celebrating others' successes** - "Awesome PR!
+Welcome to the team!"
+- 🧑‍🏫 **Teaching and mentoring** - "Let me show you a cool trick!"
+- 🤝 **Being patient with beginners** - "We all started somewhere!"

+### 🚫 The Not-So-Good Stuff - What We Don't Do Here

+These behaviors hurt our community:

-* The use of sexualized language or imagery, and sexual attention or advances of any kind
+- The use of sexualized language or imagery, and sexual attention or advances of any kind
-* Trolling, insulting or derogatory comments, and personal or political attacks
+- Trolling, insulting or derogatory comments, and personal or political attacks
-* Public or private harassment
+- Public or private harassment
-* Publishing others' private information, such as a physical or email address, without their explicit permission
+- Publishing others' private information, such as a physical or email address, without their explicit permission
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+- Other conduct which could reasonably be considered inappropriate in a professional setting

-## Enforcement Responsibilities
+## 🛡️ Keeping Everyone Safe - Enforcement Responsibilities

 Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in